srcfl/srcful-documentation/docs/srcful-terms/terms.md

 - The End User may also terminate the Service by contacting Srcful at sales@srcful.io.

 - For avoidance of doubt, the End User are not rewarded utility tokens following termination.

+- Srcful may terminate the Agreement at any time without cause by disconnecting the gateway from the Service.

 ### 16. Confidentiality